A Novel Approach to Neutrino-Hydrogen Measurements: Detection technique

-The detector considered here is based upon a central STT inserted in a 0.6 T magnetic field and surrounded by a $4\pi$ electromagnetic calorimeter (ECAL)~\cite{Adinolfi:2002zx}.
-The base tracking technology is provided by low-mass straws similar to the ones used in many modern experiments for precision physics or the search for rare processes~\cite{Sergi:2012twa,Anelli:2015pba,Nishiguchi:2017gei,Lee20162530,Gianotti:2013ipa}.
-Thin layers -- typically 1-2\% of radiation length -- of various target materials (100\% chemical purity) are alternated with straw layers so that they represent more than 95\% of the total detector mass (the mass of the straws being $<5\%$).
-This feature, combined with the excellent vertex, angular, momentum, and timing resolutions are key factors to correctly associate neutrino interactions to each target material, as well as for an accurate measurement of the four-momenta of the final state particles.
-As a result, we can achieve a control of the configuration, chemical composition, size, and mass of the (anti)neutrino targets comparable to electron scattering experiments.
+The detector considered here is based upon a central STT inserted in a 0.6 T magnetic field for the measurement of charged-particle momenta, and surrounded by a $4\pi$ electromagnetic calorimeter (ECAL)~\cite{Adinolfi:2002zx} for the detection of photons and neutral hadrons including neutrons.
+The base tracking technology is provided by low-mass straws similar to the ones used in many modern experiments for precision physics or the search for rare processes~\cite{Sergi:2012twa,Nishiguchi:2017gei,Lee20162530,Anelli:2015pba,Abat:2008zz,PANDA:2013jpu}.